 Take some time to read this Information Circular and then vote your Common Shares right away.
-We must receive your voting instructions by 3:30 p.m.
-(Mountain Daylight time) on May 1, 2020 to ensure your Common Shares are voted at the Meeting.
+We must receive your voting instructions by 4:00 p.m.
+(Mountain Daylight time) on May 7, 2021 to ensure your Common Shares are voted at the Meeting.

-If you are a Beneficial Shareholder, you will need to allow enough time for your nominee (or their representative) to receive your voting instructions and then submit them to Computershare Trust Company of Canada.
+If you are a Beneficial Shareholder, you will need to allow enough time for your nominee (or their representative) to receive your voting instructions and then submit them to Computershare.